 14. Guarantees

 a.
 Are there any guarantees or warranties for any of the following:

-No Yes Don't With title Lost know deeds
+No Yes Don't know With title deeds Lost

-(i) Electrical work Þ
+(i) Electrical work Ø

-(ii) Roofing Ø
+(ii) Roofing U

-(iii) Central heating ø
+(iii) Central heating Ø

-(iv) National House Building Council (NHBC) ø
+(iv) National House Building Council (NHBC) Q

 (v) Damp course

-(vi) Any other work or installations? (for example, cavity wall insulation, underpinning, indemnity policy) ø
+(vi) Any other work or installations? (for example, cavity wall insulation, underpinning, indemnity policy)

 b.
 If you have answered 'yes' or 'with title deeds', please give details of the work or installations to which the guarantee(s) relate(s):

-C. Are there any outstanding claims under any of the guarantees listed above? □ Yes If you have answered yes , please give details:
+C. Are there any outstanding claims under any of the guarantees listed ☐ Yes

+above? ₽ No

+If you have answered yes, please give details:

 15. Boundaries

-So far as you are aware, has any boundary of your property been moved in the last 10 years?
-If you have answered yes, please give details: IOW
+So far as you are aware, has any boundary of your property been ☐ Yes

+moved in the last 10 years? ₽Ño

+If you have answered yes, please give details: ☐ Don't know

-16. Notices that affect your property In the past three years have you ever received a notice: a. advising that the owner of a neighbouring property has made a planning application? □ Yes □ No b. that affects your property in some other way? □ Yes □ No с. that requires you to do any maintenance, repairs or improvements to your property? □ Yes □ No If you have answered yes to any of a-c above, please give the notices estate agent, including any notices which arrive at any time before th the purchaser of your property. s to your solicitor or e date of entry of
+16. Notices that affect your property In the past three years have you ever received a notice: a. advising that the owner of a neighbouring property has mad planning application? e a b. that affects your property in some other way? ☐ Yes C. that requires you to do any maintenance, repairs or improve to your property? ements If you have answered yes to any of a-c above, please give the notices to your solicitor estate agent, including any notices which arrive at any time before the date of entry of the purchaser of your property.
+Declaration by the seller(s)/or other authorised body or person(s) I/We confirm that the information in this form is true and correct to the best of my/our knowledge and belief.
+Signature(s): Date aberdeen_residential@dmhall.co.uk01224 594172 ayr@dmhall.co.uk 01292 286974

-ABERDEEN aberdeen_residential@ dmhall.co.uk 01224 594172

-AYR ayr@dmhall.co.uk 01292 286974